Hey everyone, hope y'all are safe and sound.

 I recently purchased a custom domain for my portfolio from GoDaddy.
 This was my first time when I was purchasing domain and was all set to host my portfolio on it.

 The process was not straight forward, also I couldn't find enough help from the internet.
-But after few hit&trials, I finally managed to accomplished my goal.
+But after few hit&trials, I finally managed to accomplish my goal.

 Therefore I am jotting down few steps from my experience, which one can follow to deploy their react app in the easiest way on their custom domain using AWS Amplify.

 NOTE: I am assuming that you already have a react-app ready and pushed to your github(or any other version control service) repository.